arangodb/arangojs/docs/Drivers/JS/Reference/Database/Queries.md

 versions of ArangoDB.
 {% endhint %}

-Additionally _opts.timeout_ can be set to a non-negative number to force the request to be cancelled after that amount of milliseconds.
+Additionally _opts.clientTimeout_ can be set to a non-negative number to force the request to be cancelled after that amount of milliseconds.
 Note that this will simply close the connection and cancel the request on the client-side.

+{% hint 'warning' %}
+Note that for historical reasons if _opts.clientTimeout_ is not set, the value of _opts.timeout_ must be specified in milliseconds and will additionally behave like _opts.clientTimeout_.
+To set _opts.timeout_ in seconds without using a client-side timeout, you can set _opts.clientTimeout_ to `0`.
+{% endhint %}

 Note that this value must be specified in milliseconds.
 As versions of ArangoDB that support this option expect it to be specified in seconds, the value will be converted